18th century in literature: 1780–1789

 1784: Samuel Johnson died on 13 December.

 1785: William Cowper published The Task, a volume of poetry in blank verse.

 1786: Robert Burns published Poems Chiefly in the Scottish Dialect.
 The mood of literature was swinging toward more interest in diverse ethnicity.
 Beaumarchais' The Marriage of Figaro (La Folle journée ou Le Mariage de Figaro) was adapted into a comic opera composed by Wolfgang Amadeus Mozart, with libretto by Lorenzo da Ponte.

-1789: The Interesting Narrative of the Life of Olaudah Equiano, one of the first slave narratives to have been widely read in historical times, was published.
-Also in 1789, James Fenimore Cooper was born on 15 September.
+1789: James Fenimore Cooper was born on 15 September.
+Also in 1789, The Interesting Narrative of the Life of Olaudah Equiano, one of the first slave narratives to have been widely read in historical times, was published.

 1790–1799

 1792: Percy Bysshe Shelley was born on 4 August.

 1793: Salisbury Plain was published by William Wordsworth.

 1794: Ann Radcliffe published her most famous Gothic novel, The Mysteries of Udolpho.

 1795: Samuel Taylor Coleridge met William Wordsworth and his sister Dorothy.
 The two men published a joint volume of poetry, Lyrical Ballads (1798), which became a central text of Romantic poetry.

 1796: Matthew Lewis published his controversial anti-Catholic gothic novel The Monk and Charlotte Smith published her novel Marchmont.
 Also in 1796, Mary Hays published her outspoken novel Memoirs of Emma Courtney.